 There are five main islands in Channel Islands National Park, off the coast of Southern California near Ventura.
 The two easiest to get to are Anacapa and Santa Cruz, which are the only two I have been to so far.
 The other three are Santa Barbara, San Miguel, and Santa Rosa Island.

-Anacapa Island is a good day spot in the park for a day trip.
-The island itself is pretty small so I would not recommend camping on it as there is not a lot to do, but is great for a day of exploring.
+Anacapa Island is a good day trip spot in the park.
+The island is pretty small, so I would not recommend camping on it, but is great for a half day of exploring.

 How to Get There